storagebits/nasa-meteor-to-planetaryjs/README.md

 # nasa-meteor-to-planetaryjs
-Some data converters used in the 2020 Nasa Space Apps Challenge
+Some data converters used in the 2020 Nasa Space Apps HACKATON